-Because the entries of a table are encoded as ulnt16Numbers, it is necessary to round each real value to the nearest 16-bit integer.
+As the entries of a table are encoded as uInt16Numbers, real values shall be rounded to the nearest 16-bit integer.

 Because the entries of lut16Type LUTs represent values in the range 0,0 to 1,0, encoded as uInt16Numbers, these entries should be divided by 65 535,0 for the calculation of the actual output values.